25 yrs leading GTM · NetSuite IPO → Oracle · ImportGenius President

 NetSuite IPO

-Present through the public offering on the NYSE.
+Inside the public offering.
 Continued expanding GTM operations across NA into APAC.
 Australia, Singapore, Manila.

 NYSE: N